kjfreidhof/where/README.md

 # Hello everyone and my name is kjfreidhof

-# and i have created this power bash script that is
+# and i have created this powerfull bash script